lachlanbell/SwiftOTP/README.md

 ### Supported parameters
 #### Hash Functions
 SwiftOTP supports HMAC with SHA1 as specified in [RFC 4226](https://tools.ietf.org/html/rfc4226), as well as SHA256 and SHA512 added in [RFC 6238](https://tools.ietf.org/html/rfc6238).
-MD5 is **not** supported due to its unsuitability to produce reliable one time passwords.
+MD5 is **not** supported due to its inability to produce reliable one time passwords.

 #### Digit Length
 Both the `TOTP` and `HOTP` objects only accept a digit length value between 6 and 8, as specified in [RFC 4226](https://tools.ietf.org/html/rfc4226).
 Both objects will return `nil` if an invalid digit length value is provided.